AakashSunil/The-Gourmet-Tavern/README.md

     But before that, modules need to be installed for both Frontend and Backend The Project has been setup to install both from one location

+#  .env file
+    Create a .env file under the root folder and the following key value pair SECRET_TOKEN=yoursecrettoken

+    This is used for authentication of the user

 #   npm run setup

     After the modules get installed - Both the Frontend and Backend need to be run.